owenconti/owenconti.com/content/pages/moving-on-from-crud.md

 - The resource or view
 - The feature tests

-Out of those 4 files, the only one that would normally be reused across endpoints is the resource/view, ie: you may have a `UserResource` returned from an endpoint that cretes a user and returned from an endpoint that lists users.
+Out of those 4 files, the only one that would normally be reused across endpoints is the resource/view, ie: you may have a `UserResource` returned from an endpoint that creates a user, and returned from an endpoint that lists users.

 So we have 3, maybe 4 files, all related to the same request.
 The traditional approach to structuring these files would be: